Rohithocean/TIdeWorkshop2019/DAY2/README.md

 #               DAY 2 - Practical (24-Sep-2019)
 ## Tidal Analysis using Tide Gauge observations
 ---
-### Here we will be using tide guage data for the given location, to extract the Tidal constituents and residual and to plot figures

 Groups	| Members | Day 2 - TG Location | Day 3/4 - Tropical Cyclone
 --------|---------|---------------------|---------------------------